Lawmakers question quality of KPMG's Wells Fargo audits

 The lawmakers, in their letter to the PCAOB, asked Doty about whether the PCAOB has reviewed KPMG's audit work and whether the firm had run afoul of PCAOB rules.

 A PCAOB spokeswoman said the board looks forward to reviewing and responding to the letter.
-(Additional reporting by Ross Kerber and Dan Freed)
+(Reporting by Sarah N. Lynch; additional reporting by Ross Kerber and Dan Freed; Editing by Bernard Orr)